California Same-Sex Marriage Attorneys for the LGBT Community

-The U.S. Supreme Court’s ruling on Proposition 8 in June 2013 opened the door for same sex couples to once again become legally married in the state of California.
-Proposition 8, the 2008 voter-passed ballot measure that barred same sex couples from marrying, was found to be unconstitutional by the Ninth Circuit Court of Appeals.
+The U.S. Supreme Court’s ruling on Proposition 8 in June 2013 opened the door for same-sex couples to once again become legally married in the state of California.
+Proposition 8, the 2008 voter-passed ballot measure that barred same-sex couples from marrying, was found to be unconstitutional by the Ninth Circuit Court of Appeals.
 The Supreme Court refused to hear the case of Hollingsworth V. Perry, ruling that the sponsors of Proposition 8 had no legal right to appeal the Federal Court’s decision.
-Furthermore, the Supreme Court also struck down Section 3 of the Defense of Marriage Act (DOMA), which prohibited the federal government from recognizing same-sex marriages and denied same-sax married couples any of the federal benefits, protections and responsibilities afforded other married couples.
-The court ruled that the federal government must treat all married couples (same sex couples included) equally and with respect.
+Furthermore, the Supreme Court also struck down Section 3 of the Defense of Marriage Act (DOMA), which prohibited the federal government from recognizing same-sex marriage and denied same-sex married couples any of the federal benefits, protections, and responsibilities afforded other married couples.
+The court ruled that the federal government must treat all married couples (same-sex couples included) equally and with respect.
 Same-sex marriages resumed almost immediately following the ruling, on June 28, 2013.
 If you are considering marrying your same-sex partner, there are some important things to be considered.

 Should my partner and I get married?

-Gay and Lesbian Family Law Attorneys in Los Angeles
+Gay and Lesbian Family Law Attorneys in California

 Pride Legal helps our clients find skilled and experienced representation in the gay and lesbian community and the community at large.
-Our network of member attorneys provide service in and around Los Angeles, San Diego and Orange County and throughout Southern California and the rest of the state.
-Contact a Los Angeles Gay and Lesbian Family Law Attorney at Pride Legal today!
+Our network of member attorneys provides service in and around Los Angeles, San Diego and Orange County and throughout Southern California and the rest of the state.
+Contact a California Gay and Lesbian Family Law Attorney at Pride Legal today!